srenner/rom-repo/client/RomRepo.service/README.md

 # RomRepo.service

-This project is self hosted on the end user's machine.
+This project is self hosted on the end user's network in a Docker container.

 Main functionality:
-* Walk user through initial setup
 * Detect and process library changes
 * Expose API endpoints for optional UI
 * Run scheduled jobs